This guide is only for Microsoft 365. If you are looking for Microsoft Entra ID Protection, go to Microsoft Entra ID Protection Setup for Workbench.

 It may take up to 60 minutes for this change to take effect.
 You may continue to Step 3 in the meantime.

-5. It may take up to 24 hours for the process to complete and for activity to begin recording.
+It might take up to 60 minutes for the change to take effect.
 You may continue to Step 3 in the meantime.

 Step 3: Enable Microsoft 365 API Connectivity